Clats97/KeySense/README.md

 ---

-This project is released under the Apache 2.0 License and was made by Joshua M Clatney
+Joshua M Clatney made this project under the Apache 2.0 License.